CyberVisionariesInstitute/pki-foundations-labs/02-week-02-cryptography-fundamentals/lab/lab-01-symmetric-encryption.md

 ## Part 2 — Execution Steps

 ### Step 1 — Create Artifact Directory
-From the root of your repository: mkdir -p labs/02-week-02-cryptography-fundamentals/submissions/encrypted
+From the root of your directory: mkdir -p labs/02-week-02-cryptography-fundamentals/submissions/encrypted

 ### Step 2 — Create a Plaintext File